build-on-aws/content/posts/bedrock_quick_start/index.md

 * **Code Generation:** Automate the creation of functions, modules, or even whole applications.
 * **Q&A:** Design intelligent systems capable of answering queries based on specific data sets or documents.

 Eager to see these tasks in action?
-Check out these [hands-on examples](TODO) to get a real feel for what foundation models can do for you.
+Check out these [hands-on examples](https://github.com/build-on-aws/amazon-bedrock-quick-start/blob/main/text_examples.py) to get a real feel for what foundation models can do for you.

-## Retrieval Augmented Generation (RAG) with Amazon Titan
+## Retrieval Augmented Generation (RAG)
 Ready to up the ante?
-Let's explore how the Amazon Titan Model, can be used for [Retrieval Augmented Generation (RAG)](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-customize-rag.html?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=bedrock_quick_start).
-This advanced technique augments your text prompts by pulling in data from a vector database, adding an extra layer of depth and accuracy to your Q&A systems.
+Let's explore how Bedrock can be used for [Retrieval Augmented Generation (RAG)](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models-customize-rag.html?sc_channel=el&sc_campaign=genaiwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=bedrock_quick_start).
+This advanced technique augments your text prompts by pulling in data from a vector database, adding an extra layer of depth and accuracy.

 ### The Essentials: Embeddings, Vector Databases, and LangChain
 Before diving into the code, it's crucial to grasp the key elements that will make our text generation application tick.